rcsb/symmetry/symmetry-tools/docs/CeSymm.md

   how that conclusion was reached.
 * __Stats__: Provides more detailed statistics about each result.
 See below for a description of the fields.
+* __Axes__: Provides detailed infomation about the axes of symmetry found.
+* See below for a description of the fields.
 * __TSV__: A list of aligned residues for each structure,  with a line containing only '//' to separate records.
 * __FATCAT__: A single file containing all alignments in FATCAT's traditional output